danidiaz/dep-t-advice/README.md

 works on functions that end on a `DepT` action.
 Also, advice might depend on the full gamut of functionality stored in the environment.

+## What about `Control.Monad.Dep.SimpleAdvice`?

+The main `Control.Monad.Dep.Advice` module works with the `DepT` monad, but that is a bit too limited and specialized.
+What if I want to use plain `IO` as the monad which parameterizes my record-of-functions?

 ## Historical aside

 According to Wikipedia, the term "advice" in the sense of aspect-oriented